Application Process Overview

 All artwork submitted for consideration must be the applicants’ original artwork.
 Any artwork submitted in the entry review that is not the applicants’ original work is grounds for elimination from the entry portfolio review.
 Applicants may be required to present the artwork to the entry review committee if there are any questions or concerns.

-Entry Review Requirements: The following courses must be completed to be eligible to apply.
+Entry Review Requirements: The following courses must be completed or in progress to be eligible to apply.

 ART 1600: Perception and Translation